 The TNC automatically pre-positions the tool in the tool axis.
-Pay attention to Q204 2ND SET-UP CLEARANCE.
+Observe Q204 2ND SET-UP CLEARANCE.

-Enter Q204 2ND SET-UP CLEARANCE so that no collision with the workpiece or the fixtures can occur.
+Enter the Q204 2ND SET-UP CLEARANCE so that no collision with the workpiece or the fixtures can occur.

-If Q227 STARTNG PNT 3RD AXIS and Q386 END POINT 3RD AXIS are entered as equal values, the TNC does not run the cycle (depth = 0 has been programmed).
+If Q227 STARTNG PNT 3RD AXIS and Q386 END POINT 3RD AXIS are entered as equal values, the TNC will not carry out the cycle (depth=0 programmed).